yuqingwwang/fac-portfolio/learnings/http.md

 We used 2 spaces for indentation.

-## 13. Debug client side JS in our web browser

-## 14. Use console.log() to help us debug our code
+## 13 & 14.
+Debug client side JS in our web browser <br> Use console.log() to help us debug our code

-We made constant use of console.log() to debug our codes' handling of edge cases (e.g. when it's past midnight, there's no depature information, we need to display a meaningful message to the user).
+We made constant use of the browser and console.log() to debug our codes' handling of edge cases (e.g. when it's past midnight, there's no depature information, we need to display a meaningful message to the user).